ObiWanBonobi/Bone-Fracture-Detection/README.md

 ## Dashboard Design

+I chose cute skeleton backgrounds for this project to bring a touch of warmth and approachability to a subject that can often be perceived as daunting.
+Bone fractures, while medically serious, don't have to be presented in a clinical or intimidating manner.
+By using a cute skeleton background, I aim to create a more inviting and less stressful environment for users engaging with the project.
+This approach helps to humanize the technology, making it more accessible and engaging for the users.

+I set the project's theme to dark upon loading the app to match the dark background images.
+This enhances visual appeal, improves readability, and creates a cohesive and comfortable user experience.

 ### **Page 1 : Project summary page**
 - Shows an introduction.
 - Shows the projects dataset summary.